Exponential polynomial: Zero sets and geometry

+and especially the case of real exponential hypersurfaces, is well understood.

+Related classes of exponential–polynomial equations also appear in the study of Pfaffian functions and tame real geometry, where finiteness and structural results play an important role.

 Applications

 Exponential polynomials on R and C often appear in transcendental number theory, where they appear as auxiliary functions in proofs involving the exponential function.
 They also act as a link between model theory and analytic geometry.
 If one defines an exponential variety to be the set of points in R^{n} where some finite collection of exponential polynomials vanish, then results like Khovanskiǐ's theorem in differential geometry and Wilkie's theorem in model theory show that these varieties are well-behaved in the sense that the collection of such varieties is stable under the various set-theoretic operations as long as one allows the inclusion of the image under projections of higher-dimensional exponential varieties.
 Indeed, the two aforementioned theorems imply that the set of all exponential varieties forms an o-minimal structure over R.

 Exponential polynomials also appear in the characteristic equation associated with linear delay differential equations.